elisa2995/ARM32-64isa/64bit/GPIO/02_Button/README.md

 <table>
 <tr>
 <td width="50%">The following images show how you have to connect the button to the board to let the program work.
 You have to connect three wires.
 The first goes from one leg of the button through a resistor (here 220 Ohm) to ground.
 The second goes from the corresponding leg of the button to Vcc (3,3 V).
 The third connects the first leg of the button to pin17 which reads the state of the button.
 When the button is open (unpressed) there is no connection between the two legs of the button, so the pin is connected to ground (through the resistor) and we read a LOW.
-<br> When the button is closed (pressed), it makes a connection between its two legs, connecting the pin to Vcc, so that we read a HIGH.
+<br> When the button is closed (pressed), it makes a connection between its two legs, connecting the pin to Vcc, so that we read a HIGH.</td>
-<br>Notice that at the beginning the voltage of the pin is floating, therefore it may happen that your button is already at a level HIGH before the program even starts.
-It's important to initialize the pin to GND so that at the beginning the button is at level LOW.</td>
 <td><a href="https://github.com/elisa2995/ARM32-64isa/blob/master/media/02_Button.png"><img src="https://github.com/elisa2995/ARM32-64isa/blob/master/media/02_Button.png"></a></td>
 <td width="15%"><a href="https://github.com/elisa2995/ARM32-64isa/blob/master/media/02_ButtonCircuit.png"><img src="https://github.com/elisa2995/ARM32-64isa/blob/master/media/02_ButtonCircuit.png"></a></td>
 </tr>